Book a demo

 1. How do Data Scientists use math?

-Let’s take a closer look at how Data Scientists use math and how much you’ll need to know to pursue a career in data science.
+Let’s take a closer look at how professionals use math for data science and how much you’ll need to know to pursue a career in this exciting — and lucrative — field.

 How do Data Scientists use math?

-Data Scientists also use math to perform data analysis and machine learning techniques like clustering, regression, and classification.
+Data Scientists also use mathematical functions to perform data analysis and apply machine learning techniques like clustering, regression, and classification.

 Clustering

 For example, a company with a large customer base can use clustering to segment customers based on their demographics or areas of interest.
-When you are marketing, you can better personalize your marketing messages based on data points like customer location, behavior, interests, and more.
+When you are promoting products, you can better personalize your marketing messages based on data points like customer location, behavior, interests, and more.

 Regression